lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 antenna_on()
 ```
-The method powers the cellular modem antenna.
+The function powers the cellular modem antenna.
 The antenna is already powered by the `start_cellular` method.

 ### function `antenna_off`
 ```python
 antenna_off()
 ```
-The method shuts down the cellular modem antenna.
+The function shuts down the cellular modem antenna.

 ### function `get_status`
 ```python
 get_status()
 ```
-The method returns the value of the status pin of the cellular modem.
+The function returns the value of the status pin of the cellular modem.
 The pin will be high when the module is on.

 ### function `get_psm_ind`
 ```python
 get_psm_ind()
 ```
-The method returns the value of the psm indicator pin.
+The function returns the value of the psm indicator pin.
 The pin will be low when in PSM.

 ### function `get_ring`
 ```python
 get_ring()
 ```
-The method returns the value of the ring pin.
+The function returns the value of the ring pin.
 The pin will go low when the ring triggers.

 ### function `setup_ring_cb`
 ```python
 setup_ring_cb(cb)
 ```
-The method setup the call back function to be called when the ring triggers.
+The function setup the call back function to be called when the ring triggers.

 ### function `get_dcd`
 ```python
 get_dcd()
 ```
-The method returns the value of the dcd pin.
+The function returns the value of the dcd pin.

 ### function `summary`
 ```python
 summary()
 ```
-Print a summary on 4ZeroBox Mobile and its connected expansions.
+Prints a summary on 4ZeroBox Mobile and its connected expansions.